Irish Scout Jamboree: Ballyfin '93

-Ballyfin '93 took place in the grounds of Ballyfin College, Co.
-Laois, between 27 July and 5 August 1993.
+Ballyfin '93 took place in the grounds of Ballyfin College, County Laois, between 27 July and 5 August 1993.
 It was hosted by the Catholic Boy Scouts of Ireland, with the support and assistance of Scouting Ireland SAI and the Scout Association in Northern Ireland (a branch of the Scout Association in the UK).
 It was the third of four such jamborees rotated among the three Scout Associations in Ireland.
 Portumna '85, and Gosford '89 preceded it, while it was followed by Lough Dan '97.
 The jamboree song "The Spirit Lives On" was a version of that used for the 15th World Scout Jamboree in Canada in 1983.

 The campsite was split into seven subcamps for Scout Troops, Cub Scouts and staff, each named after an Irish Lake/Lough.

 One of the highlights of the jamboree was a charity fundraising day in aid of UNICEF.
 As it took place on visitors' day, troops and staff set up stalls to raise money by selling items of food, or with novelty competitions.